Why choose this Lisbon tour ?

-09am Leave direction to Alentejo, Cross the Bridge Vasco da Gama, the Biggest Bridge in Europe with 17 km , after it´s possible to see Vineyards, Cork Trees and one of typical Alentejo views, with many stork nests Approximately 2 hours trip to the first stop at the Ervideira for visit the Wine Cellar and tasting 10 wines included blind tasting and wines from 8 months of aging which come from the largest artificial lake in Europe ( Alqueva Lake ), after we go to Mourão Village for a fantastic lunch at tipycal Restaurant Adega Velha or similar.
+09am Leave direction to Alentejo, Cross the Bridge Vasco da Gama, the Biggest Bridge in Europe with 14 km , after it´s possible to see Vineyards, Cork Trees and one of typical Alentejo views, with many stork nests Approximately 2 hours trip to the first stop at the Ervideira for visit the Wine Cellar and tasting wines from 8 months of aging which come from the largest artificial lake in Europe ( Alqueva Lake ).

 Back to Évora for visit to the City of Évora, Diana Roman Temple of Évora World Heritage, Giraldo Square, Church of San Francisco, Chapel of Bones,and Back to Lisbon